About

 www.abp.sk

-Contemporary Dance Platform (Slovak acronym: PlaST) is an independent umbrella organisation of 51 artist members and 9 organisations as honorary members which systematically works on creation of sustainable infrastructure and good conditions for contemporary dance, its growing visibility as a respected art form and a vital part of society.
-It was created in Bratislava in 2016 out of need of artists to protest against politically motivated interventions negatively influencing contemporary dance scene but it slowly grew to become a larger initiative initiating strategic steps for better funding and stronger inclusion of contemporary dance into national cultural strategies.
+Contemporary Dance Platform (Slovak acronym: PLAST) is an independent umbrella organisation of more than 60 artist members and 9 organisations as honorary members which systematically works on creation of sustainable infrastructure and good conditions for contemporary dance, its growing visibility as a respected art form and a vital part of society.
+It was created in Bratislava in 2016 out of need of artists to protest against politically motivated interventions negatively influencing the contemporary dance scene but it slowly grew to become a larger initiative initiating strategic steps for better funding and stronger inclusion of contemporary dance into national cultural strategies.
 In 2017 Contemporary Dance Platform launched and published a complex analysis of the state of financing and production conditions for dance creators in Slovakia within the period of years 2010 – 2016.
-Many of latter activities of the organisation came as a result of conclusions of given mapping.
-Currently its activities include organizing discussions and seminars on up to date problems, mapping and informing about current dance production, a project of systematic analysis, reviewing and discussions about current productions and informing general public about Slovak dance scene as such by means of a web portal www.plast.dance.
+Many of the latter activities of the organisation came as a result of conclusions of given mapping.
+Currently its activities include organizing discussions and seminars on up to date problems, mapping and informing about current dance production, a project of systematic analysis, reviewing and discussions about current productions and informing the general public about Slovak dance scene as such by means of a web portal www.plast.dance.
 In co-operation with Bratislava Self-Governing Region and cultural organisation Nadácia Cvernovka it is currently building a project of a Residential Centre for contemporary dance and performance art Telocvicna in Bratislava and in co-operation with partner institutions it is enganging in international promotion of Slovak contemporary dance.
+Since 2024 PLAST has been a member of the EDN – European Dance Development Network.

 PLATFORMA PRE SÚČASNÝ TANEC – PLAST / CONTEMPORARY DANCE PLATFORM